McGillOutdoorsClub/reservations/CONTRIBUTING.md

 If any member of the community violates this code of conduct, the maintainers of the Reservations project may take action, removing issues, comments, and PRs or blocking accounts as deemed appropriate.

-If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at stc-reservations@yale.edu
+If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at `stc-reservations{at}yale{dot}edu`.